chillnerd/DarkenPDF/README.md

 # DarkenPDF
-Python script to darken and increase contrast any PDF's so that one can get better readability from their weak printers
+Python script to darken and increase contrast any PDF's so that one can get better readability after printing from their weak printers

 Please ensure you have Python and Pip installed